Mady Sissoko

-Mady Goundo Sissoko (born 20 December 2000) is a Malian college basketball player for the Michigan State Spartans of the Big Ten Conference.
+Mady Goundo Sissoko (born 20 December 2000) is a Malian professional basketball player for Pallacanestro Trieste of the Italian Lega Basket Serie A (LBA).
+He played college basketball for the California Golden Bears and the Michigan State Spartans.
 At the high school level, Sissoko competed for Wasatch Academy in Mount Pleasant, Utah and was a consensus four-star recruit.

 Early life

-Sissoko was born in Bafoulabé, a rural commune in Mali, where he grew up without electricity, running water, cars or radios.
+Sissoko was born in Tangafoya, a village in the rural commune of Bafoulabé in Mali, where he grew up without electricity, running water, cars or radios.
 He worked by hand on his family's farm, as his village did not have modern farming equipment.
 At age 15, Sissoko's basketball potential drew the attention of Michael Clayton, administrator of the Utah Valley Eye Center, who was making an annual trip to Africa with doctors performing free cataract surgeries on villagers.
-Sissoko's brother, a member of the doctors' armed security personnel, had asked Clayton about the possibility of Sissoko attending school and playing basketball in the United States.
+Sissoko's brother, a member of the Malian Armed Forces who served as the doctors' armed security personnel, had asked Clayton about the possibility of Sissoko attending school and playing basketball in the United States.
 After being impressed by his height and athleticism, Clayton recommended Sissoko to his friend, a coach at Wasatch Academy in Mount Pleasant, Utah, before helping him move there to play basketball.